hamsame/invoicemaker/README.md

 </details>

 ### About The Project
 This is an invoice maker built with Next JS and Sass (a CSS preprocessor).
+It takes information from the user and uses it to make the invoice.
+The user can then download the invoice to send to a client.

 ### Getting Started
 This a brief guide on setting this project up locally.